whblondeau/mrs_e/stories/route-66-poker_run.md

 Esmeralda cackled and started singing in her dry whispery voice,

-“I been warped by the rain
+_“I&apos;ve been warped by the rain

 Driven by the snow

-I&apos;m drunk and dirty, don&apos;t you know…”
+I&apos;m drunk and dirty, don&apos;t you know…”_

 Knock it off, Esmeralda.
 “Not a problem.
 Need a drink?”